 👋 About me

 I am a PhD Student at the Control Systems Technology Research Group at TU Eindhoven.
 I received the BSc and MSc in Aerospace Engineering in 2020 and 2022, from Instituto Superior Técnico, University of Lisbon, Portugal.
 I received four academic excellence diplomas, endowed by IST, and four outstanding academic performance awards, endowed by ULisboa.
-I was also awarded an honorable mention in the 48th International Physics Olympiad.
-My current research interests are aggregative game theory and decentralized control and estimation over very large-scale networks.
+I was also distinguished with the Best MSc Thesis Award by the Portuguese Automatic Control Association.
+My current research interests are mean-field games and distributed control and estimation of ultra large-scale systems.

 📣 News